prebid/prebid.github.io/prebid-server/features/pg/pbs-pg-bidder.md

 - It will be your responsibility to manage the finances with each Publisher.
 - It's possible that the Host Company may charge a fee to deliver PG Line Items through their infrastructure.

-## What does it take to build a PG Bidder?
+## What's Involved in building a PG Bidder?

 These are the high level steps for how to develop a PG Bidder and plug it into a Host Company's implementation.